Professional Certificates Program

 NOTE: Transcripts and/or diplomas are not necessary to determine eligibility for the Basic certificate.

-As of February for 2018, agencies and individuals now apply online.
+As of February 1, 2018, agencies and individuals now apply online.

 Non-Basic certificate applications are processed within approximately 6 months from the date of receipt.
 Basic certificates are processed within 35 days.